Deep Orthogonal Hypersphere Compression for Anomaly Detection: Deep Orthogonal Bi-Hypersphere Compression

-\subsubsection{Architecture of DO2HSC}
+\subsection{Architecture of DO2HSC}

-Since DOHSC cannot detect anomalies close to the center, we propose an improved approach, DO2HSC, which sets the decision boundary as an interval region between two co-centered hyperspheres.
-This can narrow the decision area's scope so as to induce normal data to fill the entire interval area as much as possible.
-Also, it can better handle \textit{soap-bubble} problems than DOHSC.
+To solve the issues discussed in the previous section, we propose an improved approach, DO2HSC, which sets the decision boundary as an interval region between two co-centered hyperspheres.
+This can narrow the scope of the decision area to induce normal data to fill as much of the entire interval area as possible.

-After the same graph representation learning stage, we firstly utilize the DOHSC model for a few epochs to initialize the large radius $r_{\text{max}}$ and the small radius $r_{\text{min}}$ of the interval area according to the $1-\nu$ percentile and $\nu$ of the sample distances distribution, respectively.
-The aforementioned descriptions can be denoted mathematically as below.
+After the same representation learning stage, we first utilize the DOHSC model for a few epochs to initialize the large radius $r_{\text{max}}$ and small radius $r_{\text{min}}$ of the interval area according to the $1-\nu$ percentile and $\nu$ of the sample distance distribution, respectively.
+The aforementioned descriptions can be mathematically denoted as follows: After fixing $r_{\text{max}}$ and $r_{\text{min}}$, the objective function of DO2HSC is formulated as follows:

-After fixing the decision boundaries $r_{\text{max}}$ and $r_{\text{min}}$, the training loss is also set with a trade-off factor $\lambda$, which implicitly controls the importance of the max-min term:

-This decision loss has the lowest bound $r_{\text{max}}-r_{\text{min}}$ and can be jointly minimized with mutual information effectively.
-Besides, the evaluation standard of test data is also needed to change based on this interval structure.
-More specifically, all instances located in the inner hypersphere and out of the outer hypersphere should be identified as anomalous graphs; only those located in the interval area should be regarded as normal data.
-Compared with \eqref{anomalous_score_1}, we reset a new score function to award the positive samples beyond $[r_{\text{min}}, r_{\text{max}}]$ and meanwhile punishing the negative samples within the range.
+This decision loss has the lowest bound $r_{\text{max}}-r_{\text{min}}$.
+In addition, the evaluation standard of the test data must also be changed based on this interval structure.
+Specifically, all instances located in the inner hypersphere and outside the outer hypersphere should be identified as anomalous individuals; only those located in the interval area should be regarded as normal data.
+We reset a new score function to award the positive samples beyond $[r_{\text{min}}, r_{\text{max}}]$ while punishing the negative samples within this range.
 Accordingly, the distinctive scores are calculated by

-where $i\in\{1,...,N\}$.
-This way, we can also effectively identify a sample's abnormality by its score.
-In general, the improved deep graph-level anomaly detection algorithm changes the decision boundary and effectively makes the normal area more compact.
-Correspondingly, the new practical evaluation is raised to adapt to the improved detection way.
-Eventually, we summarize the detailed procedures of the optimization into Algorithm \ref{algorithm_2} (please see Appendix \ref{Supplementary_Algorithm}).
+where $i\in\{1,...,n\}$.
+In this manner, we can also effectively identify a sample's abnormality based on its score.
+In general, an improved deep anomaly detection algorithm changes the decision boundary and makes the normal area more compact.
+Furthermore, a new practical evaluation was proposed to adapt to the improved detection method.
+Finally, we summarize the detailed optimization procedures in Algorithm 2 (see Appendix \ref{Supplementary_Algorithm}).